What are the chances of that elusive snowy seasonal celebration this year?

 THE LATEST FORECAST IN DEPTH

-This info will be updated again in the next 48 hours.
+This info will be updated again on November 15th

-Our White Christmas forecast will be updated 3-4 times a week through November and every day throughout December, although the forecast will likely change a fair amount as we approach the 25th.
+Our White Christmas forecast will be updated once or twice a week through November and every day throughout December, although the forecast will likely change a fair amount as we approach the 25th.

 For it to be counted as an official White Christmas we need 1 snowflake, yes that’s right just 1 snowflake to fall on the Isle of Wight on Christmas day.